Motor racing-Ferrari F1 team starts new era without Montezemolo

 Ferrari's millions of fans will care mostly that their drivers are given the tools to be triumphant again.

-"I think the big problem is that they haven't been winning lately," said Ecclestone.

-How soon Ferrari can do that remains an open question, with the team having gone through plenty of upheaval already in the last few months and the cost-cutting Marchionne bringing a very different managerial style as well as already having huge responsibilities elsewhere.
+How soon Ferrari can do that remains an open question, with the team having gone through plenty of upheaval already in the last few months and the cost-cutting Marchionne bringing a very different managerial style.

 Mattiacci replaced the likeable Stefano Domenicali, a lifetime Ferrari employee who was also close to Montezemolo, in April and engine head Luca Marmorini left shortly after.